kayodeakanni/smart-queuing-system/README.md

 Later, after you've built and tested your application on each hardware device for all three scenarios, you'll review the results and validate or update your initial proposed choices in the proposal document.

-# Scenario 1: Manufacturing Sector
+# Scenario 1: The Manufacturing Sector
-Below is the first scenario.
+The first scenario is here below.
 Your job is to read through the scenario and figure out which type of hardware might best fit the client's needs.
 You'll see that this is similar to scenarios you practiced with earlier in the course.

 The scenario is pretty long and not all of the information is important!
 That's intentional and not unlike what you'll encounter when working with real clients.
 This is an opportunity to demonstrate that you know which pieces of information are relevant when selecting hardware, and which are unimportant or unrelated.